haliliceylan/MUT4SLX/README.md

 - `MUT4SLX.py`: This is the main script for performing mutant generation and provides a command-line interface for the tool.
 - `model_files.json`: This configuration file specifies the models and their details required to run the MUT4SLX tool.
 - `matlab_workspace/`: This directory contains all MATLAB models and related files.
+- `tests/`: This directory contains the smoke tests for the tool.
 - `HelicopterSystem.html`: This is a detailed report on the execution of the Helicopter System mutants.
 Please note that the code used to generate this report is not open-sourced yet.
 [Open Report In Browser](https://rawcdn.githack.com/haliliceylan/MUT4SLX/4d3d570a058c539d058ae933ef03fac2bd6cdd7b/HelicopterSystem.html)
 - `HelicopterSystem_mutants.csv`: This CSV file contains information about all the possible mutants generated for the Helicopter System.
 - `LICENSE`: This file contains the license information for the repository.